-Swaddling is both a science and an art, and if you have a baby with a strong startle reflex, it can be a godsend.
 Wrapping up your newborn in a cozy, comfortable organic baby swaddle helps keep them warm while also reducing the chance they’ll startle themselves awake.
 The organic cotton HALO® SleepSack is our top pick based on staff testing.

 Table of Contents

 My baby proved to be especially wriggly and disliked our attempts to contain her flailing.
 But, while we didn’t swaddle for long, we did have a chance to try out a few types of swaddle.
 Hands down (or up!), my favorite was the HALO® SleepSack as it’s so much simpler to re-swaddle in the middle of the night after feeds and diaper changes.

 Here’s my round-up of the best organic baby swaddles based on my first-hand experience.
 Confused about the term TOG?
 I explain that below.